 Huanglongxi Ancient Town

 This small town can be a relaxing escape from the city.
 Here you'll see street vendors selling lovely floral decorations, people sitting along the riverside playing mahjong and sipping tea.
 Also, you'll feel like a step back in time whether you're strolling through the quaint cobbled streets and shops or having a boat ride through the meandering Huanglongxi River passing stilted houses and millennium banyan trees.
 If you're a food freak, you can't resist the temptation to try the yummy street snacks.
-Overall, the town is a fantastic place to unwind and take in culture, food and shops.
+Overall, the town is a fantastic place to unwind and take in the culture, food, and shops.